jessecusack/scientific-workflow/macOS_setup.md

 in the terminal.
 (I think brew needs one or perhaps both of these steps to be completed before it will install some software...)

-Now use brew to install all the software we might need, in no particular order:
+Now use brew to install all the non-GUI we might need, in no particular order:

     brew install git gh gcc netcdf ncview wget ffmpeg rclone

 I might have forgotten some useful stuff.
 Note that I don't install python this way, instead I do that with miniconda in the next step.

-Some software comes in the form of casks and can be install as such: (I'm not sure it is necessary to include the `--cask` option since brew is smart enough to figure out if something is a cask or a formulae)
+Other software I would definitely install.
+The `--cask` option forces brew to treat the applications as casks, but you could omit this and let it decide whether to install from a formulae or cask (often there is only one choice).

     brew install --cask atom adobe-acrobat-reader appcleaner caffeine firefox vlc julia mactex iterm2 dropbox gimp google-chrome google-drive r rstudio slack spotify inkscape zoom texmaker mendeley bitwarden box-drive